 - Read the literature or view the videos on Financial Literacy and participate in the brief exercise online.

-- Access and fill the loan application form accurately and submit.
+- Access and fill out the loan application form accurately and submit it.

 - Print TWO copies of the duly filled Loan Application Form